 - Stir to combine.

-- Store in jar in a dark, cool place to preserve essential oil potency.
+- Store in a jar in a dark, cool place to preserve essential oil potency.

 - Makes 1 pint, 32 uses.

 - To use: Add 1 tablespoon to the dishwasher.
 Add 1/2 cup vinegar into the rinsing agent area before starting.
 Run as normal.